AnyChart/docs.anychart.com/Basic_Charts/Range_Column_Chart.md

 {sample}BCT\_Range\_Column\_Chart\_02{sample}

+#### Individual Bars

-If you use object notation to set the data, you can change the appearance (and some other settings) of particular columns by adding special fields to the data set:
+If you use object notation to set the data, you can change the appearance (and some other settings) of individual columns by adding special fields to the data set:

 ```
 // create a data set